stevencalzada8-debug/Tiopacio-Restobar/README.md

-# Tiopacio Restobar: Mobile Inventory & Stock Tracker
+# Tiopacio Restobar: Mobile Inventory & POS System

 Complete Android Studio Java/XML inventory and operations tracker for a restobar running from 7:00 PM to 3:00 AM.